ksell8/spring-tutorial/src/doc/docs/learn/general/applications.md

 Web APIs can trigger many different types of events, but the one's we are primarily concerned with are: create, read, update and delete.
-These actions are so well used across all applications that there is an acronym for them CRUD!
+These actions are so well used across all applications that there is an acronym for them, CRUD!

 There are many different ways to provide CRUD interfaces to users but we'll be covering the two most popular to implement with the Java Spring Framework.

 Both of the APIs we will be using have well defined specifications.
 It is best to write these specifications first as it can help with code and documentation generation and to validate existing implementations of interfaces against new schema changes.
+This approach to API development is called *schema first*.

 ### REST APIs